charleslien/leetcode/knowledge.md

 - For full-width layouts, ensure all parent elements (html, body, #root) have width:100%
 - Chrome and other browsers may require explicit width settings on parent containers
 - Default body styles in index.css may affect child element layouts

+## Design Principles
+- Focus on core metrics (Problem ID, Thinking, Coding) in main view
+- Use progressive disclosure - show additional details (Tags, Runtime, Space) on expansion
+- Preserve chronological ordering by default, newest entries at bottom
+- Keep UI clean and minimal to emphasize problem-solving data
+- Use visual hierarchy to distinguish between primary actions and supplementary information
+- Match LeetCode's design patterns and aesthetics for familiarity
+- Provide multiple filtering mechanisms (tags, problem names) for flexible problem discovery
+- Match LeetCode's design patterns and aesthetics for familiarity
+- Match LeetCode's design patterns and aesthetics for familiarity